rozek/node-red-ai-toolkit/README.md

 #### format_prompt ####

 takes a list of (properly constructed) messages and creates a "prompt" for a given AI model.
-This prompt may then by sent to a `complete_text` node
+This prompt may then by sent to a `complete_text` node.

 (t.b.w.)

 #### complete_text ####

-takes a given text prompt and runs a text completion using a given model with given settings
+takes a given text prompt and runs a text completion using a given model with given settings.

 (t.b.w.)

 #### complete_chat ####

 takes a list of (properly constructed) messages, converts them into a prompt and runs a text completion using a given model with given settings.
-Basically, this node is just a concatenation of `format_prompt` and `complete_text`
+Basically, this node is just a concatenation of `format_prompt` and `complete_text`.

 (t.b.w.)

 #### tokenize_text ####

-tokenizes a given text using a given model, producing a list of tokens given by their internal code and the corresponding (sequence of) characters
+tokenizes a given text using a given model, producing a list of tokens given by their internal code and the corresponding (sequence of) characters.

 (t.b.w.)

 #### calculate_embedding ####

 calculates the embedding vector for a given text using a given model.
-This vector may then be used, e.g., as an index of some content in a vector database which may then be found by a "similarity search"
+This vector may then be used, e.g., as an index of some content in a vector database which may then be found by a "similarity search".

 (t.b.w.)

 #### split_text ####

+takes a given text and tries to split it into "chunks" (short enough to be processed by a given AI model) in an "intelligent" way, i.e., without splitting paragraphs, sentences or words.
+This split requires the given text to be "tokenized" unless the list of tokens for the given text exists already.

 (t.b.w.)

 #### assemble_text ####

+takes a given list of chunks and joins them into a single text.
+If all chunks were provided with their associated token lists, the resulting text will have an associated token list as well.

 (t.b.w.)

 #### summarize_text ####

+tries to summarize a given text. if this text is too long to be summarized in a single run, it will be split into chunks, summarized chunk by chunk and these summaries then by re-assembled into the final result.
+Depending on the size of the original text (compared to the context length of AI model used), several such rounds may be necessary before a response can be issued

 (t.b.w.)

 #### [try_to_]extract_search_string_from_text ####

+tries to construct one or several search engine prompts from a given text

 (t.b.w.)

 #### [try_to_]extract_decision_from_text ####

+tries to apply a given prompt to a given text returning either `yes` or `no` only (if `extract_decision_from_text` is used) or one of `yes`, `no` or `unknown` (if `try_to_extract_decision_from_text` is used).
+Please note, that the given prompt must tell the used AI model to only respond with one of the permitted keywords - this node then asserts the proper output

 (t.b.w.)

+#### [try_to_]extract_list_from_text ####

+(t.b.w.)

-#### [try_to_]extract_[json]_list_from_text ####
+#### [try_to_]extract_json_list_from_text ####

 (t.b.w.)